‘Aquaman’ Trailer Not Coming Anytime Soon, Reveals James Wan

 — James Wan (@creepypuppet) March 25, 2018

 Surely, Aquaman will be very interesting as teased by Wan in an interview with Entertainment Weekly last year.
-Although Arthur Curry is often the “joke of the comic world” and a character that everybody is making fun of, the Insidious‘ filmmaker believed he is really cool.
+Although Arthur Curry is often the “joke of the comic world” and a character that everybody is making fun of, the Insidious filmmaker believed he is really cool.

-So, it looks like fans still have to wait a little longer to see Aquaman‘s official trailer.
-The viewers will finally witness Jason Momoa in action as the telepathic ruler of Atlantis when the film hits the theaters on Dec.
+So, it looks like fans still have to wait a little longer to see Aquaman’s official trailer.
+The viewers will finally witness Jason Momoa in action as the telepathic ruler of Atlantis when the film hits theaters on Dec.
 21.